daveruiz/doom-nano/README.md

 Hardware I used:
 - A protoboard
-- An Arduino nano V3 (ATmega328P)
+- An Arduino Uno/Nano (ATmega328P)
 - An OLED Display (i2c 128x64)
 - 4 buttons
-- 4 10k ohms resistors (Optional.
-You can use internal pull-up resistor by uncommenting the `#define USE_INPUT_PULLUPS` from constants.h file)
+- ~~4 10k ohms resistors~~.
+Not needed anymore, check out the wiring diagram from below.
+- Buzzer (Optional)

 Resources:
 - Sprites from https://www.spriters-resource.com